jimmy-lan/habits-restapi/docs/README.md

-# Authentication Server
+# Habits Rest API

-?> Author: Jimmy Lan, Date Created: 2021-03-12, Last Updated: 2021-05-03
+?> Author: Jimmy Lan

 ---

-> In this article, we will go over some high-level details of this node.js authentication template.
-If you are currently reading this document on GitHub, please note that you could [read this documentation on our website](https://lanyanxiang.github.io/node-authentication-starter/) for better experience.
+> In this article, we will go over some high-level details of this repository.
+If you are currently reading this document on GitHub, please note that you could [read this documentation on our website](https://lanyanxiang.github.io/habits-restapi/) for better experience.
 > We will explore:
 >
 > - [Overview](#overview)